webplatform/docs/tutorials/using_cors/index.md

  Content-Type: text/html; charset=utf-8
 </syntaxhighlight>

 All CORS related headers are prefixed with "Access-Control-".
-Here’s some more details about each header.
+Here are some more details about each header.

 <code>Access-Control-Allow-Origin</code> (required) - This header must be included in all valid CORS responses; omitting the header will cause the CORS request to fail.
 The value of the header can either echo the Origin request header (as in the example above), or be a '*' to allow requests from any origin.
 If you’d like any site to be able to access your data, using '*' is fine.
 But if you’d like finer control over who can access your data, use an actual value in the header.